selfish/worldcup-slack/README.md

 ### Optional environment variables:

 `TIMEZONE` - Your timezone for time reporting.
-(Ex: 'Asia/Jerusalem' or 'USA/Chicago')
+(Ex: 'UTC', 'USA/Chicago', default: 'Asia/Jerusalem')

-`BOT_NAME` - Bot name that should appear in slack (default: Cup Bot)
+`BOT_NAME` - Bot name that should appear in slack (default: 'Cup Bot')

 `BOT_ICON` - Icon URL for the bot to use in slack